 1. Tin Man in an iron lung

-It was the actor Buddy Ebsen (The Beverly Hillbillies) who was The Wizard of Oz producers' original choice to play the slightly melancholy Tin Man.
+It was the actor Buddy Ebsen (The Beverly Hillbillies) who started off as The Wizard of Oz producers' choice to play the slightly melancholy Tin Man.
 The silver makeup used to make his character appear metallic was made out of aluminum powder.
 After 10 days of shooting and breathing the aluminum into his lungs, Ebsen became horribly ill.
 He was rushed to the hospital where he had to recover in an iron lung that helped him breathe.
 Jack Haley replaced Ebsen, but the filmmakers wised up and ditched the powder for an aluminum paste that was applied over greasepaint.

 2. Victor Fleming accused of being pro-Nazi

 Oz's director Victor Fleming, also known for directing Gone With the Wind, was rumored to be a Nazi sympathizer.
-Actress Anne Revere, who worked with Fleming in The Yearling, was quoted as saying Fleming was "violently pro-Nazi" and that he also loathed the British.
+Actor Anne Revere, who worked with Fleming in The Yearling, was quoted as saying Fleming was "violently pro-Nazi" and that he also loathed the British.

 3. Wicked Witch was burned, for real